-- Choose a trustworthy funding company that doesn’t give out recourse loans.
-If you don’t get your settlement, some companies could take money out of your pocket and even certain possessions.
+- Choose a trustworthy funding company that does not give out recourse loans.
+If you do not get your settlement, some companies could take money out of your pocket and even particular possessions.

-Because our legal funding is not technically a loan, you don’t owe anything if your settlement doesn’t work out.
+Because our legal funding is not technically a loan, you do not owe anything if your settlement does not work out.
 Plus, we have some of the fairest rates in the industry, which means our clients can have cash left over from their settlement to pay the rest of their expenses.

 Just about any type of personal injury lawsuit can qualify for legal funding.
 However, some of the most common types of loans we provide cover personal injury cases include:

-Vehicular accidents can include a variety of types of collisions, such as car accidents, truck accidents, bicycle accidents, pedestrian accidents, motorcycle accidents, taxi accidents, bus accidents, and any other type of accident involving a vehicle.
+Vehicular accidents can include various types of collisions, such as car accidents, truck accidents, bicycle accidents, pedestrian accidents, motorcycle accidents, taxi accidents, bus accidents, and any other type of vehicle accident.

-These are often caused by negligent driving, dangerous roads, and defective motor vehicle parts.
+Negligent driving, dangerous roads, and defective motor vehicle parts often cause these.

 Workplace accidents can occur within any industry.
-However, there are some types of injuries known for producing work entries more frequently than others.
-These include harbor workers, longshoremen, oilfield workers, positions that require the employee to drive a vehicle, factories, office jobs, and construction work.
+However, some types of injuries are known for producing work entries more frequently than others.
+These include harbor workers, dockers, oilfield workers, positions that require the employee to drive a vehicle, factories, office jobs, and construction work.

 Construction accidents can take many forms.
-If you were involved in an explosion, ground collapse, electrocution, scaffold accident, bulldozer accident, forklift accident, crane accident, or any other type of accident involving defective machinery or equipment, you may be entitled to compensation if someone else’s negligence caused your injuries.
+Suppose you were involved in an explosion, ground collapse, electrocution, scaffold accident, bulldozer accident, forklift accident, crane accident, or any other accident involving defective machinery or equipment.
+In that case, you may be entitled to compensation if someone else’s negligence caused your injuries.

-Consumers should be able to use products they purchase as intended without the fear of injury, Illness, or death.
-There are some types of products that are known for causing devastating injuries more frequently than others.
+Consumers should be able to use products they purchase as intended without fearing injury, Illness, or death.
+Some products are known for causing devastating injuries more frequently than others.

-Some of these products include motor vehicle parts, firearms, Medical devices, children’s toys, construction machinery and equipment, and over-the-counter and prescription medications.
+These products include motor vehicle parts, firearms, medical devices, children’s toys, construction machinery and equipment, and over-the-counter and prescription medications.